-Contrary to what Boston’s large population numbers might indicate, Boston is actually a compact city.
+Contrary to what Boston’s skyscrapers might indicate, Boston is actually a compact city.
 This means that most will be able to manage the city with only public transport, rideshares, and two feet.

 Boston benefits from a very effective public transportation system.
-Subway lines, locally referred to as “The T,” connects nearly every major district in the Greater Boston.
+Subway lines, locally referred to as “The T,” connect nearly every major district in the Greater Boston area.
 If a neighborhood isn’t conveniently located near a subway line, there are plenty more buses.
 There are even water taxis that will take you across the Boston Bay to East Boston and Charlestown.